 Elephant Shows are at 10:30 am, 13:30 pm and 16:00 pm.
 These huge beasts never seem to amaze me as they so effortlessly demonstrate their many skills at balancing acts, playing football or dancing performances.
 Directly after the shows the kids can feed the elephants bananas and have their photos taken.
 Also, don't forget to buy an elephant painted T-Shirt at the souvenir shop here.

 The zoo has an aquarium which you enter via a giant man-made crocodile mouth.
 Once inside you'll find the air-conditioning a much welcome relief from the tropical heat outside.
 There are some enormous fish tanks in the main area displaying a variety of both fresh and saltwater species from around the world.
 The tanks are created to mirror the natural habitat of sea-life including the colourful coral reef.

-Phuket Zoo is located about 15 minutes drive from Phuket Town and about 10 minutes from Chalong Bay
+Phuket Zoo is located about a 15-minute drive from Phuket Town and about 10 minutes from Chalong Bay

-Robot Zoo located inside the Children'e Discovery Museum in Bangkok is a fantasy playground containing bio mechanical replicas that represent life size animals, reptiles and giant insects designed to illustrate how real animals, reptiles and insects behave in their natural habitat.
-(Read More...)
+Robot Zoo located inside the Children's Discovery Museum in Bangkok is a fantasy playground containing biomechanical replicas that represent life-size animals, reptiles and giant insects designed to illustrate how real animals, reptiles and insects behave in their natural habitat.
+Read More...